 Tortuga Outbreaker Backpack – Cons

-- 2 zipper pockets in front are hard to access when bag is full, making them practically useless at that point.
+- 2 zipper pockets in front are hard to access when bag is full.

 - The built in small zippered compartments take away some space in the main compartment.

 - While it’s nice to have these compartments to organize your socks/underwear, they take away some flexibility in maximizing the space in the bag.

 - Depth of main compartment was reduced from 6.5″ to 5.5″.
 My guess is that the depth was moved to the new laptop sleeved on the back of the pack.